rapidarchitect/ollama-crew-mesop/README.md

   - Agents: Modify the role, backstory, or goal attributes to adjust the behavior of the agents.
   - Tasks: Customize the task descriptions to change the focus of research or writing.
   - Model: Replace llama3.1 with another model supported by Ollama.

+  ## Other
+  Three additional scripts are included for educational purposes, an OpenAI version of the same app, a cli version and a simple crewAI example using a math professor